 - overseeing the financial performance of the organisation and making sure its money is well spent

 We understand that all our governors have other commitments in their lives.

 - attend monthly meetings for a maximum of 2 hours and take an active part in them

 - attend 1 training session per school term

 - visit the school during the working day at least once per school term

 You will be provided with training.
 This is delivered by Bracknell Forest Council or through the National Governance Association.
 This includes online learning for other sectors and types of work.
 This training makes school governance one of the best forms of personal and professional development.

 How to apply

-If you would like to know more about the role of governor, please contact Clerk to the Governors by emailing email@example.com.
+If you would like to know more about the role of governor, please email the Clerk to the Governors at firstname.lastname@example.org.